Hanabi-Live/hanabi-live/docs/FEATURES.md

 If you are playing with the <a href="https://github.com/Zamiell/hanabi-conventions">Hyphen-ated group</a>, some additional UI elements are enabled:

 * Double discard situation notification
-* Special sound effect when discarding in a double discard situation (TODO)
+* Special sound effect when discarding in a double discard situation (not implemented yet)
-* Special sound effect when discarding a clued card (TODO)
+* Special sound effect when discarding a clued card (not implemented yet)
+* Special sound effect when playing a 1 out of order (not implemented yet)

 <br />